Bromley-by-Bow: From the creation of the parish (1537) to 1850

 The priory chapel was turned into the parish church for a new parish, Bromley St Leonard, which split from the parish of Stepney and covered the area of two much older units, the Manor of Bromley and the estate of the Nunnery of St Leonard.

+The area was part of the historic (or ancient) county of Middlesex, but military and most (or all) civil county functions were managed more locally, by the Tower Division (also known as the Tower Hamlets).

+The role of the Tower Division ended when Bromley became part of the new County of London in 1889.
+The County of London was replaced by Greater London in 1965.

 In 1606 a palace was built for James I facing the line of St Leonard's Street by John Thorpe.
 This was principally used as a hunting lodge but was a grand residence of 24 rooms, including a Stateroom, built along the lines of Hardwick Hall and Montacute House.
 Some of the stonework was quarried from the remains of the (now disused) priory.
 It remained in Royal use and was refurbished in the reigns of Charles II and James II and stables were added.
 During the 18th century, the frontage of the building was renewed and the palace was converted into two merchant houses.
 It went through a variety of uses, including a boarding school and a colour works.

 The house was demolished at the end of the 19th century by the London School Board for construction of a new board school.
 Many of the original fittings remained in place and were said to be in fine condition.
 The house was sold piecemeal for £250 with the Stateroom, panelling and an oak doorway going to the Victoria and Albert Museum.

-Bromley was also known as Bromley-St Leonards, after St Leonard's Priory a Benedictine nunnery founded in the time of William the conqueror and mentioned in the General Prologue to Geoffrey Chaucer's Canterbury Tales.
+Bromley was also known as Bromley-St Leonards, after St Leonard's Priory a Benedictine nunnery founded in the time of William the Conqueror and mentioned in the General Prologue to Geoffrey Chaucer's Canterbury Tales.
 It was destroyed at the time of the Dissolution in 1536, and the manor and lands passed to Sir Ralph Sadleir, who lived at Sutton House in Homerton and was privy councillor to Henry VIII.
 The priory chapel was retained and turned into the parish church for a new parish, Bromley St Leonard, split from the parish of Stepney.